 Profiles of Women of EPA: Sandra Rivera

-Sandra Rivera, MBA, EPA’s Hispanic Employment Program Manager Council Chair
+Sandra Rivera, MBA, Environmental Protection Specialist and EPA’s Hispanic Employment Program Manager Council Chair

 Where were you born?

-I was born in Lynn, Massachusetts.
-My mom is from Cali, Colombia and my dad is from Arecibo, Puerto Rico.
+I was born and raised in Lynn, Massachusetts.
+My mother is from Cali, Colombia and my father is from Arecibo, Puerto Rico.

 What brought you to EPA?